Kris2103/CCC181-SSIS/README.md

 3. **Set up Supabase Storage**
 <br>Before launching the app, you must configure the cloud storage container and upload the default placeholder image.

-#### Create the Bucket:
+ - **Create the Bucket**
-In your Supabase Dashboard, go to Storage and create a new public bucket named student_profile.
+      In your Supabase Dashboard, go to **Storage** and create a new public bucket named `student_profile`.

-#### Upload Default Avatar:
+- **Upload Default Avatar**
-Upload your placeholder image file, default_avatar.png, directly to the root of this new student_profile bucket.
+      Upload your placeholder image file, `default_avatar.png`, directly to the root of the `student_profile` bucket.
-<br>This ensures all new records have a working image URL, matching the DEFAULT constraint in your database schema.
+      This ensures all new records have a working image URL, matching the DEFAULT constraint in your database schema.

 🚀 Installation and Running the App
 -----------------------------------